TroutGear

 Rules:

-Along the Gold Medal section: artificial flies or lures only; bag and possession limit for trout is 2 fish.
+Along the Gold Medal section: fishing with artificial flies or lures only; bag and possession limit for trout is 2 fish.
 The same rules apply for the Manville, Verner and Brownlee State Wildlife Areas, which are upstream in North Park.
-North Delaney Butte Lake rules: artificial flies or lures only; bag and possession limit is 2 trout; all brown trout between 14 and 20 inches must be returned to the water immediately.
+North Delaney Butte Lake rules: fishing with artificial flies or lures only; bag and possession limit is 2 trout; all brown trout between 14 and 20 inches must be returned to the water immediately.

 Other Information: